-The decision to appoint an agent under a durable medical power of attorney instead of a guardian is eliminated when dementia or Alzheimer’s disease has progressed to where a parent lacks an understanding—called capacity—to understand the purpose and provisions in the document.
+The decision to appoint an agent under a durable medical power of attorney instead of a guardian is not an option when dementia or Alzheimer’s disease has progressed to where a parent lacks an understanding—called capacity—to understand the purpose and provisions in the document.

-Learning how to obtain legal guardianship of a parent includes gaining an understanding of legal incapacity and the information to include in a guardianship petition.
+Filing for guardianship of a parent includes gaining an understanding of legal incapacity and the information to include in a guardianship petition.
 It is also important for the prospective guardian to understand the duties and responsibilities of being a legal guardian.

 I Live Alone.
 What is the Best Way for Me To Appoint Someone to Care for Me When I Cannot Care for Myself?